Estimated Resident Population (ERP)

 The Estimated Resident Population (ERP) is the official measure of population, used as the base (starting) population for Victoria in Future projections.

 The ERP is based on the concept of usual residence.
-It is based on the count from the latest Census, with the addition of quarterly components of population growth (births, deaths, population movements).
-It incorporates the estimated Census net undercount (to account for people who were missed from or counted more than once in the Census), and is adjusted to include usual residents who were temporarily overseas at the time of the Census and to exclude overseas visitors who were temporarily in Australia on Census night.
+It is derived from the count from the latest Census, with the addition of quarterly components of population growth (births, deaths, population movements).
+It incorporates the estimated Census net undercount (to account for people who were missed from or counted more than once in the Census) and is adjusted to include usual residents who were temporarily overseas at the time of the Census and to exclude overseas visitors who were temporarily in Australia on Census night.